druxt/quickstart/README.md

-# DruxtSite quickstart - Drupal
+# DruxtSite quickstart - ContentaCMS

-> One click, Fully Decoupled Drupal Site starter-kit with Druxt.
+> One click, Fully Decoupled ContentaCMS Site starter-kit with Druxt.

 DruxtSite connects Drupal to Nuxt via JSON:API to provide a framework for building a Fully Decoupled site.

 This repostory provides a quickstart installation of:
-- Drupal 9
+- ContentaCMS
 - Nuxt 2
 - DruxtSite